BLOODY BAT ROMEO

 Her question is voiced so softly and gently that the boy is taken aback by it.

 What?
 Can this girl not tell?
 I'm holding a bat with nails on it.
 I’m obviously a delinquent, too.

 But from the girl's innocent stare, he can tell that her question is genuine.

-He wants to spill the truth, of course, but at this moment it feels like saying the wrong thing will only scare her even more, so instead he hides the bat behind his back and clears his throat, languidly waving his other hand dismissively.
+He wants to spill the truth, of course.
+But at this moment, it feels like saying the wrong thing will only scare her even more.
+Instead, he hides the bat behind his back and clears his throat, waving his other hand dismissively.

-But the change in the girl’s expression said otherwise.
-Her face lights up, her big violet eyes bright and wide, looking at him like a kid who just got the toy she wanted in a vending machine.
+But the change in the girl’s expression says otherwise.
+Her face lights up.
+Her big, violet eyes look at him brightly like a kid who just found her favorite toy in a vending machine.

-She reaches both her hands towards the boy's, making him drop the bat in the process with a heavy echoing sound.
-He looks at her, startled, his heart beating quicker by the second, blinking in confusion.
+She clasps both her hands over the boy's, making him drop the bat in the process with a heavy clang.
+He looks at her, startled.

 "I knew it!
 You're a good guy, aren't you?
 Hehe."